 The term for this more serious form of allergy is anaphylaxis.
 In extreme cases there could be a dramatic fall in blood pressure (known as anaphylactic shock).
 The person may become weak and floppy and may have a sense of something terrible about to happen.
 This may lead to collapse and unconsciousness.
 On rare occasions, death can occur.

-See the links at the end of the fact sheet for more details about anaphylaxis and its treatment.
+See the links at the end of this article for more details about anaphylaxis and its treatment.

 Diagnosis of Quorn allergy